jpmondet/dockerized_n9kv/README.md

 you need more during the build to get the base image and pass the qcow2 to the docker context).

-## Run the docker image
+## Run and Use the docker image

-`docker run -d --name nxos --privileged jpmondet/nxos:v933` (modify the name of the image to match yours)
+`docker run -d --name nxos --privileged jpmondet/nxos:v933` (modify the name of the docker image to match yours)

 (...Wait ~5min...
 You can use `watch -n 1 "docker ps"` to know when the container becomes **"Healthy"**)